licitdev/seeded-hashids/README.md

 ## Pitfalls
-1. Encoding of array of numbers is not supported.
+1. Encoding of an array of numbers is **not** supported.
-2. Encoding of negative numbers is not supported.
+2. Encoding of negative numbers are **not** supported.
-3. The uniqueness of output is highly dependent on the encoded data and the seed.
+3. The uniqueness of output **if seeded** is highly dependent on what the encoded data is and the seed.
 4. Do not use this library as a security tool and do not encode sensitive data.
 This is **not** an encryption library.

 ## Recommendations
 1. Salts should not be too short.
 2. Seeds should not be too short.
 Recommended to use **long** hex strings such as ObjectIds.
-2. Recommend to encode longer hex strings such as ObjectIds with a long salt to increase "uniqueness".
+2. Recommend to encode **longer** hex strings such as ObjectIds with a long salt to increase "uniqueness".

 ## License